jmvlangen/modular-method-package/database/Dieulefait-Urroz-2009.rst

    [4]

-After some computations and verifying modularity, the article states that the possible levels of newforms corresponding to this curve 24, 96, 192 and 384 which we verify.
+After some computations and verifying modularity, the article states that the possible levels of newforms corresponding to this curve are 24, 96, 192 and 384 which we verify.
 We use the fact that the only bad primes can be above 2 and 3.

 ::